 Ngozi Okonjo-Iweala — or Ngozi, as many call her informally, in part due to her very multi-syllabic name — is clearly a woman on a mission.

 Serving as Nigeria’s Coordinating Minister for the Economy, she is also a realist.
 Ngozi knows that on a range of critical issues, the stakes are very high for herself and her fellow reformers in Nigeria.

 As she explained in our interview, from continuing corruption to explosive population growth, much can go wrong with her country’s future.
 But the 59-year old minister is clearly guided by a strong sense of being present at the creation of a new Nigeria.

 Africa’s most populous nation faces big challenges, none bigger than youth unemployment, which is at levels close to the Spanish and Greek numbers.

 But unlike in those two countries, in Nigeria, staggeringly large numbers of new labor market entrants will need to find jobs.
 Nigeria may become the world’s third-largest country in terms of population by the end of the 21st century.

 To deal with that enormous challenge, her government has initiated a multitude of initiatives, from promoting youth skills to entrepreneurship.
-As finance minister, she has in particular seen to it that more of Nigeria’s oil money is swept into the government’s coffers.
+It should help that more of Nigeria’s oil money is swept into the government’s coffers.